A school teaches in three ways: by what it teaches, by how it teaches and by the kind of place it is

 Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCE Understanding Dyslexia, PQSI

-Ms Stewart is the Designated Lead for Safeguarding and subject leader for Art and Music.
+Ms Stewart is subject leader for Art and Music and is qualified as a lead for safeguarding.

 Catriona studied Design for Communication Media at Manchester Polytechnic.
 Prior to teaching, she has worked as a graphic designer / illustrator for museums in Cheshire, a fresco restorer in Italy, an illustrator at The British Museum, architectural technician, bar person, shop assistant and cleaner.